adminspotter/cuddly-gl/ui.md

 border, margin, size, position, color.
 It also handles general setup and cleanup of the OpenGL VAO and VBO for each widget.

-The widget is also derived from `ui::event_target`, so the standard callback handling is available.
+The widget is also derived from `ui::active`, so the standard callback handling is available.

 ##### Resources #####